pola-rs/polars/docs/source/user-guide/expressions/missing-data.md

 --8<-- "python/user-guide/expressions/missing-data.py:nan"
 ```

-The special value `NaN` might also arise as the result of a computation:
+And it might also arise as the result of a computation:

 {{code_block('user-guide/expressions/missing-data','nan-computed',[])}}